Katacc/Katacc/README.md

 While my major is Software Development, I have some knowledge and inspiration to learn more about Embedded systems and Networking aswell!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Katacc)](https://github.com/anuraghazra/github-readme-stats)
+(Stats only show public repositories owned by me)